2580 E Sunset Road, Las Vegas, NV 89120

 PRECISION MICROMETERS HTA manufactures stage micrometers and can have them calibrated to NIST Standards.
 These unique tools fit into all industries where precision measurements are required.
 HTA has been making the Stage Micrometer used in Mask Making for many years.

 MEDICAL DEVICES Today many Medical devices from DNA analysis to cell isolation devices are made using microphotolithography techniques and deep glass etching.
 The mask making challenges here are the same as for micro circuits.
-HTA manufactures many unique mask sets for various medical technology applications.

 MICROSTRIP DETECTORS Photomask Techniques used in are similar to mask making with the exception of the double sided variety.
 Front and backside alignlment may be necessary with certain detectors.
 Microstrip detectors have been imaged at HTA up to 15".

 MICRO MACHINING Micro machining is still an uncommon science.
 There are some companies machining into glass and silicon.
 Due to the structural quality of these materials the process is unique.
-Micr o machining usually requires deep etching of materials.
+Micro machining usually requires deep etching of materials.
 Side etching is difficult to control as well as directional etch.
 Thick resists are usually required to withstand the deep etch.

-Photomasks The Photomask is a high resolution precision flat glass substrate with micro photographic images of electronic circuits, micro -electronic circuitry, electronic packaging designs, semiconductor designs, and is used to image electronic substrates such as silicon wafers, ceramic substrates, and other micro chip materials.
+Photomasks The Photomask is a high resolution precision flat glass substrate with micro photographic images of electronic circuits, micro -electronic circuitry, electronic packaging designs, and is used to image electronic substrates such as silicon wafers, ceramic substrates, and other micro chip materials.

 Other industries that use the Photomask is the Precision Optics industry.
 The photomask is used to pattern fresnel lenses, optical apertures, linear and rotary scales, measurement standards, apodizing filters, special effects photographic filters and many other components.